 What Role Does Social Identity Play in Neural Self-Construction?

 Humans do not build self-concepts in isolation.
-Lieberman’s social cognitive neuroscience research has demonstrated that the mPFC processes social feedback and integrates it into the self-model with remarkable speed.
+Lieberman’s social cognitive neuroscience research has demonstrated that the mPFC processes how attachment styles shape your relationships and integrates it into the self-model with remarkable speed.
 A single powerful social interaction can shift self-referential processing patterns measurably.

 Breaking this fusion requires more than awareness.
 It requires creating conditions where the mPFC receives new self-relevant data from sources outside the existing social reinforcement loop — new environments, new behavioral experiments, new relational dynamics that activate the self-referential system without triggering the old performance circuits.